Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 # Acknowledgment

-Many examples in this tutorial are inspired by real issues encountered during the analysis of the convergent evolution of true crabs {% cite Wolfe2022 --file Troubleshooting-initialization-issues/master-refs %}.
+The complex parameter issue example in this tutorial was inspired by a real issue encountered during the analysis of the convergent evolution of true crabs {% cite Wolfe2022 --file Troubleshooting-initialization-issues/master-refs %}.

 # Useful Links